How to visit Torres del Paine on a budget, with a mix of day hikes and trekking in the park.

 Our “mixed” hike

-When we arrived in Puerto Natales, we were thinking about doing day trips to the park to save the money on accommodation, that by that stage had got very expensive, as we didn’t book anything in advance and only the top range accommodation were available in park, despite the fact that we were there during low season.
+When we arrived in Puerto Natales, we were thinking about doing day trips to the park to save the money on accommodation, that by that stage had got very expensive, as we didn’t book anything in advance and only the top range accommodation was available in the park, despite the fact that we were there during low season.
 But at the same time, we also wanted to experience the park at night time and take our time to enjoy the walks, so we decided to do a mixed hike: the first hike to Base de Las Torres as a day trip, and then do Glacier Grey and Valle del Frances staying in Paine Grande for the night.

 Day 1 – Base de las Torres